בְּרֵאשִׁית

 יג

-and the name of the third river is Kheedekel; It goes east of Assyria.
-And the fourth river is the F’rat.
+And the name of the third river, it is “Khidekel”.
+It travels east of Ashur.
+And the fourth river, it is Ferat.

 14